mesonbuild/meson/docs/markdown/Reference-manual.md

   `MESON_BUILD_ROOT`, `MESON_INSTALL_PREFIX`,
   `MESON_INSTALL_DESTDIR_PREFIX`, and `MESONINTROSPECT` set.
   All positional arguments are passed as parameters.
+  *since 0.57.0* `skip_if_destdir` boolean keyword argument (defaults to `false`) can be specified.
+If `true` the script will not be run if DESTDIR is set during installation.
+This is useful in the case the script updates system wide cache that is only needed when copying files into final destination.

   *(since 0.54.0)* If `meson install` is called with the `--quiet` option, the environment variable `MESON_INSTALL_QUIET` will be set.